- Our Model

 Full tuition and fees as well as a stipend for students interested in serving as a Naval Reserve Officer.

-$2,500 scholarship for Latino students that write an essay on their struggles in schools.
+$2,500 renewable scholarship for Latino students with a 3.0 GPA that write an essay on their struggles in schools.

-$4,000 scholarships, renewable for 4 years, for Native American students.
+Up to $5,000 scholarships, renewable for 5 years, for Native American students with a 2.0 GPA or higher.

-Up to $24,000/four years to minority high school students showing leadership potential and demonstrating financial need to attend an accredited 4-year college or university of their choice.
+Up to $24,000 over four years to minority high school students showing leadership potential and demonstrating financial need to attend an accredited 4-year college or university of their choice.

 $50,000, $25,000 and $10,000 scholarships to extraordinary young people, 18 and under, who have completed a significant piece of work.
 Application categories are Science, Technology, Engineering, Mathematics, Literature, Music, Philosophy and Outside the Box.